 In the 1960s, we used to spend our summers at my grandad’s cottage in Portavadie, a little-known, idyllic and remote corner of the west coast of Scotland.
 The house was at the end of a bumpy track on the edge of an oak-fringed, shallow, sandy bay called the Sàilean, (meaning "small inlet”,) where we use to play and where seals, basking sharks, porpoises and snipe were often seen.
 There was no electricity or running water, but I remember those days as the best of my childhood.

-We used to spend our summers in Portavadie, a wild, remote corner of the west coast of Scotland, where my grandad had a cottage with no electricity or running water.
-When I was ten, the government sold the surrounding land to a company to build oil platforms.
-Portavadie was completely destroyed - the shallow loch had explosives placed in it to deepen it, a large, concrete workers’ village was built and a tall, razor wire fence was erected all around my grandad’s cottage.
+In the mid-1970s, the government sold the surrounding land to a company for the building of oil rig platforms.
+Portavadie was completely destroyed.
+The Sàilean had explosives placed in it, turning it into a huge, deep gully.
+A large, concrete workers’ village was built, new roads for industrial vehicles cut wide scars through the surrounding woodland and a tall, razor-wire wire fence was erected all around my grandad’s cottage.

-No orders came and the company soon went bankrupt, leaving the taxpayer to pick up the bill of several million pounds.
+The company was heavily subsidised, but their designs were quickly outdated and no orders came.
+The company soon went bankrupt, leaving the taxpayer to pick up the bill of several million pounds.

-Here I am, dreaming of Portavadie, before and after the cataclysm, joined by my parents (on their honeymoon) my brother birdwatching and the cat from the local farm.
+In this image, I am dreaming of Portavadie, before and after the cataclysm, joined by my parents (on honeymoon) my brother and the cat from the local farm.